-The International SeaKeepers Society provides an educational program that offers a blend of activities covering these three vital areas of focus while actively engaging with Cuban people and scientists.
+The International SeaKeepers Society provides an educational program that offers a blend of activities covering environmental and educational themes while actively engaging with the Cuban people.
 SeaKeepers recognizes the need to protect the Cuban marine and coastal ecosystem and to preserve Marine Protected Areas.
 Over twenty percent of Cuba is already protected including a significant portion of its waters.
-To this end, SeaKeepers aims to advance and support the efforts of scientists in Cuba through a collaborative agenda.
+To this end, SeaKeepers aims to advance and support the efforts of science and conservation in Cuba through a collaborative agenda.

-The cornerstones of the SeaKeepers E3 Cuba Experience are: direct engagement with the marine environment through participation in activities of an environmental and/or educational nature; documentation of the marine environment through the collection of images during these DISCOVERY Detective Activities*; and/or deployment of a SeaKeepers Drifter (optional en route to Cuba) or BRUV (while visiting Cuba)**.
-Findings will be submitted to approved databases to assist ongoing Cuban marine research.
-This program will involve collaborations between SeaKeepers vessels and scientific institutions.
+The cornerstones of the SeaKeepers E3 Cuba Experience are: direct engagement with the marine environment through participation in activities of an environmental and/or educational nature; documentation of the marine environment through the collection of images during SeaKeepers Activities*; and/or deployment of instruments en route to Cuba (SeaKeepers Drifter)** or while visiting Cuba (BRUV)***.
+Findings will be submitted to approved databases that are accessible to assist in ongoing marine research.
+This program will involve collaborations between SeaKeepers vessels and the Cuban community.

-* DISCOVERY Detective Activities: Investigating the underwater world is vital to ocean conservation, and SeaKeepers DISCOVERY Detectives can help influence research and ocean conservation initiatives by capturing both positive and negative aspects of the marine environment.
-Imagery collected from DISCOVERY Detective Activities will be submitted to the relevant Cuban scientific groups to support their ongoing marine research initiatives.
+* SeaKeepers Activities: Investigating the underwater world is vital to ocean conservation, and SeaKeepers Participants can help influence research and ocean conservation initiatives by capturing both positive and negative aspects of the marine environment.
+Imagery collected from SeaKeepers Activities will be submitted to the relevant databases to support ongoing marine research initiatives.

 ** SeaKeepers Drifter: The collection of consistent and accurate data is extremely important for oil spill and marine debris accumulation analyses; weather and hurricane prediction models; quality control tests on satellites; and an overall better understanding of the marine environment.
 The National Oceanic and Atmospheric Administration (NOAA) and World Meteorological Organization (WMO) partner with SeaKeepers to distribute these devices which make ongoing oceanographic measurements.